Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_edge_iot_ops/aks_edge_essentials_single_vi/_index.md

 The following Jumpstart scenario will guide you on deploying [Azure Video Indexer](https://vi.microsoft.com/) at the edge by using [Azure Arc](https://azure.microsoft.com/products/azure-arc) and [AKS Edge Essentials](https://learn.microsoft.com/azure/aks/hybrid/aks-edge-overview).
 This scenario will deploy the necessary infrastructure in an Azure Virtual Machine, configure an AKS Edge Essentials [single-node deployment](https://learn.microsoft.com/azure/aks/hybrid/aks-edge-howto-single-node-deployment), connect the cluster to Azure Arc, then deploy the Video Indexer extension.
 The provided Bicep file and PowerShell scripts create the Azure resources and automation needed to configure the Video Indexer extension deployment on the AKS Edge Essentials cluster.

-Thie architecture used in this scenario relies on nested virtualization.
+The architecture used in this scenario relies on nested virtualization.
 An Azure virtual machine running Windows Server 2022 is configured as a Hyper-V virtualization host.
 AKS Edge Essentials is deployed on this host.
 Because the Video Indexer extension requires a ReadWriteMany (RWX) storage class available on the Kubernetes cluster, this scenario uses [Longhorn](https://longhorn.io/) to provide the RWX storage class by using local disks attached to the Azure VM.

   ![Architecture Diagram](./arch_diagram.png)